-Mother Of George Floyd's Daughter Addresses Nation With Heartbreaking Statement
+Mother Of George Floyd’s Daughter Calls For Justice In Tearful, Heartbreaking Address

 Following a weekend of protests and demonstrations across the country, Roxie Washington, the mother of George Floyd's daughter, addressed the nation in a heartbreaking press conference from Minneapolis.
 Speaking through tears, Washington said she wants justice for Floyd, the 46-year-old Black man who died in police custody after a white officer knelt on his neck for nearly nine minutes.